-This means that the seller of the goods will continue to charge its customers VAT and should show this on invoices.
-The VAT charged will be accounted for as output VAT on the VAT return in the same box as it is now.
-The seller will not be able to claim this back as input VAT.
-Where the customer receives an invoice from the seller showing that VAT has been charged, this can be used as evidence to reclaim the VAT as input VAT, subject to the normal rules.
+This means that the seller of the goods will continue to charge its customers VAT through the invoices and this VAT needs to be accounted for as output VAT on the VAT return.
+The seller will not be able to claim this back as input VAT, but the customer can use the invoice as evidence to reclaim it as input VAT, subject to the normal rules.